Professional Indemnity Insurance Costs: Key Takeaways

 Your Industry and Risk Level

 Your profession directly affects your E&O premium because some jobs carry higher lawsuit risks.
-If you're a lawyer, you'll pay $146 monthly since procedural mistakes can cost clients significant money.
+If you're a lawyer, you'll pay $146 monthly since procedural mistakes cost clients money.
 Barbers pay only 30% of that amount because their worst error is an uneven haircut, not a major financial loss.

 smallBusiness icon